bclynch/pomb-old/README.md

 *AFTER ONLINE*

 - Make sure we have efficient api calls and put some limiters on things like tripbyid so we dont get back all juncture or something when not required
-- infinite scroll hub page
+- paginated hub page
+- published / drafted junctures
 - Look at updating stores on mutation
 - Look into search indexing (or lack there of...)
     - Running REFRESH MATERIALZE VIEW pomb.index_name will do it.
 On a schedule or??https://www.apollographql.com/docs/react/features/cache-updates.html#after-mutations